codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 %}

-Once you authorize access, Codefresh creates two Git repositories, one to store the configuration settings for GitOps Runtimes, and the other to store the Runtime's application settings:
+Once you authorize access, Codefresh creates two Git repositories, one to store the configuration settings for GitOps Runtimes, and the other to store the Runtime's application settings as a Git Source:
 * Shared Configuration Repository
   The Shared Configuration Repository is a centralized Git repository that stores configuration settings for the Hosted GitOps Runtime.
 Additional Hybrid runtimes provisioned for the account can point to this repo to retrieve and reuse the configuration.
   Read about [Shared Configuration Repositories]({{site.baseurl}}/docs/installation/gitops/shared-configuration/).